Politics, Industry Backlash, Stall White House Ban On Flavored Vaping Products

 That message hit the airwaves of Fox News, which ran commercials produced by the Vapor Technology Association, portraying e-cigarette users who said they wouldn't vote for a president who banned vaping products.

 Advocates assert that a vaping flavor ban could tilt the election against Trump in key swing states.
-A few years ago, Blair's organization polled people who vape in states such as Michigan, concluding that three out of four of them were single-issue voters — and that the issue that energized them was access to vape products.
+A few years ago, Blair's organization polled people who vape in states such as Michigan, concluding that 3 out of 4 of them were single-issue voters — and that the issue that energized them was access to vaping products.

 Some also argue that getting rid of flavored vaping products could drive people who switched to e-cigarettes back to smoking cigarettes, which are the leading preventable cause of death in the United States.